List of Harry Potter translations: Regional adaptations

 It is a common practice within the publishing industry to make minor changes in the text of books written in one region for publication in other regions.
 For example, there are a number of differences in British and American English spelling conventions; generally publishers change the spellings to conform to the expectations of their target market.
 Adaptation may also extend to vocabulary or grammatical choices that might impair legibility or impart some cognitive dissonance.
 Readers usually would not be aware of the adaptations, but the choice to change the title of the American edition of the first Harry Potter book from Harry Potter and the Philosopher's Stone to Harry Potter and the Sorcerer's Stone highlighted the practice and drew considerable attention.

 The book's title was changed due to the American publisher's concern that children would be confused by a reference to philosophy.
 Other translations have also changed the first book's title, for instance, the French translation which changed Harry Potter and the Philosopher's Stone to Harry Potter at the School of Wizards for the same reason as the American translation, citing that the reference to the philosopher's stone legend was "too obscure for a book aimed at the youth."

 Other translations also have regional adaptations that have largely gone without much notice.
 The Spanish translation has been adapted to three regions: Europe, Latin America and Southern Cone.
-Others translations have adaptations that were published seemingly to enhance the identity of minority communities of speakers: Montenegrin (an adaptation of Serbian) and Valencian (an adaptation of Catalan).
+Other translations have adaptations that were published seemingly to enhance the identity of minority communities of speakers: Montenegrin (an adaptation of Serbian) and Valencian (an adaptation of Catalan).
 It is worth noting that some translations were completed when adaptations possibly would have been sufficient; for example, any of the Serbian, Croatian or Bosnian translations could have been adapted for each region.